|LOST HOSPITALS OF LONDON|

 The Barnes Isolation Hospital opened in 1889 for the treatment and care of patients with infectious diseases such as diphtheria and scarlet fever.

-It joined the NHS in 1948 under the control of the Kingston Group Medical Committee, with 90 beds.
+It joined the NHS in 1948 under the control of the Kingston Group Hospital Management Committee, part of the South West Metropolitan Regional Hospital Board.
 With the advent of antibiotics, by 1949 it was mainly unoccupied and it was decided to recondition the buildings for use as a hospital for chronic long-term patients.
 Any fever patients were referred to Tolworth Hospital.

 It was renamed Barnes Hospital.
-It had no Resident Medical Officer, but a geriatrician was appointed in 1954, paid for jointly by the Kingston Group Hospital Medical Committee and the Surrey County Council.
+It had no Resident Medical Officer, but a geriatrician was appointed in 1954, paid for jointly by the Kingston Group Hospital Management Committee and the Surrey County Council.
+It had 90 beds.

-The wards, originally built for fever patients, were broad and light.
+The wards were broad and light, and contained double the number of the beds originally intended for an isolation hospital (fever beds were usually centred 12 feet apart).
 The doorways were fitted with ramps so that patients could be wheeled outdoors in fine weather.
 The Hospital had a wireless set (radio) but only one speaker, so that all the patients had to listen whether they wanted to or not.

 Gradually the number of beds was increased and, by 1955, there were 114 beds with 98% occupancy.
 In 1956 only geriatric patients were admitted.